wdk-docs/pymdown-extensions-docs/documents/src/markdown/extensions/betterem.md

 ## Overview

-BetterEm is an extension that aims to improve emphasis (bold and italic) handling.
+BetterEM 是旨在改善重点（加粗和斜体）处理的扩展。
 It provides two modes that control both asterisk's and underscore's bold and italic syntax: **smart** when `smart_enable` is turned on and **normal** if `smart_enable` is turned off.
 BetterEm overrides all the current bold and italic rules in Python Markdown with its own.
 When **smart** is enabled for either asterisks and/or underscores, it is enabled for all variants: single and double.
 When **smart** is enabled, the behavior will be very similar in feel to GFM bold and italic (but not necessarily exact).

 The BetterEm extension can be included in Python Markdown by using the following: